 Stick to your diet.
 People with kidney disease may need to follow a special diet.
 You may need to avoid foods that are high in salt, potassium, and phosphorus.
 You may have to discuss your diet with a nutrition specialist (dietitian).
 Control other health problems, such as diabetes, high blood pressure, and anemia.

 Talk to your doctor before taking any new medicines, either prescription or over-the-counter, or herbal remedies.
 Many medicines are eliminated from the body through the kidneys.
 Your doses may need to be adjusted, depending on how your kidneys are working.
 Also, some medicines can hurt kidney function and need to be avoided.

 Stop smoking.
 Smoking can increase kidney damage.

-Get regular exercise to help you stay healthy and may your kidneys functioning longer.
+Exercise regularly.
+It helps you stay healthy and may help your kidneys work better.